port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/gcp.md

       selector:
       ...
   ```
-- The `kind` field describes the GCP resource type to be ingested into Port.
-  The `kind` field should be set to the GCP resource type as it appears in the [Supported Asset Docs](https://cloud.google.com/asset-inventory/docs/supported-asset-types).
+- The `kind` field value should be set to the GCP resource type as it appears in the [Supported Asset Docs](https://cloud.google.com/asset-inventory/docs/supported-asset-types).
   ```yaml showLineNumbers
   resources:
     # highlight-start